pndaproject/red-pnda/README.md

 Please refer to our [Jupyter Guide](jupyter_guide.md) for steps on how to use Jupyter

+For those who are new to PNDA, there’s a network-related dataset (BGP updates from the Internet) and an accompanying tutorial Juypter notebook named `Introduction to Big Data Analytics.ipynb`, to help you get started.

 ## Grafana Server

 Default login credentials for Grafana is `pnda/pndapnda`